-What are the Challenges for ASEAN in a Changing Global Landscape?An interview with Chairman of the Singapore Institute of International Affairs
+What are the Challenges for ASEAN in a Changing Global Landscape?An interview with

 The Association of Southeast Asian Nations (ASEAN) is the most prominent regional grouping in the Asia-Pacific region.
 Since its inception almost five decades ago, its 10 member states have forged closer economic and social ties to gradually emerge as one of the world’s largest economies (when considered collectively as a bloc).
 However, a rapidly changing global economic and political landscape brings with it challenges, a few anxieties and new opportunities for the grouping.